deeprajMajumder/deeprajMajumder/README.md

 # 👋 Hi there, I'm Deepraj Majumdar

-I'm an **Android Engineer** with **3+ years** of experience in building robust, scalable mobile applications.
-I’m driven about writing clean, efficient code and have hands-on experience in every stage of the app development lifecycle.
+I'm a proactive **Full stack mobile developer** with **3+ years** of experience.
+Specializing in Spring Boot, Android SDK, design patterns, and app architecture, with exposure in different IoT products.
+Focused on implementing clean code, optimising user experience.

 ---